-DesignLab is a programme of in-depth projects that explore new ways of engaging secondary school students with design.
+DesignLab Nation is a programme of in-depth projects that explore new ways of engaging secondary school students across the country with design.

 The V&A's national secondary schools programme, DesignLab Nation, aims to:

 - Inspire the next generation of professional designers, makers and innovators

 - Equip young people with 21st century skills necessary for workplaces of the future

 - Develop partnerships with regional museums, designers and schools to expand the reach of the V&A's collection and expertise outside of London

 - Focus on local making, design heritage and industry, highlighting both historical and contemporary design and its importance to regional collections, place-making and learning

 - Support in-depth student projects through the delivery of design challenges which mirror the design journey